Intergroup violence in bursts: Theory

-Now think of two individuals, each with the behavioral options to defect or cooperate.
-(Behavioral options correspond to magnetic spins in the original, but that does not matter here.)
-The possibilities are: (1) both individuals defect, which avoids exploitation but does not yield any public good; (2) one individual cooperates while being exploited by the freeriding other, producing only half of the public good; or (3) both cooperate at a cost, which maximises the public good.
-Fig.~\ref{fig:mountain} plots these possibilities (dashed line), with the normalised number of cooperators ($N_C/n$) from left to right.
-At the beginning, both defect, at the local minimum on the left.
-The vertical axis ($H$, or energy in the original) tells that moving uphill is unlikely, i.e., that one of the two will start contributing to the public good (the hill top).
-When moving to lower levels of $H$ if possible, it will certainly happen; thus, if one individual cooperates, the other conditional cooperator will join in, toward the global minimum on the right.
-The hill is the graphical representation of the dilemma of collective action under uncertainty; it is also drawn for a group of five.
-It shows that without further ado, it is very unlikely that a group of non-fighting individuals ($n \geq 2$) will overcome the hill and fight collectively, and it is more unlikely in larger groups.
+In the simplest case, there are two individuals, each with the behavioral options to defect (not fight) or cooperate (fight).
+The possibilities are: (1) both individuals defect, which avoids exploitation but does not yield any public good; (2) one individual cooperates at a cost, yielding half of the public good, but is exploited by the freeriding other; or (3) both cooperate at a cost, which maximizes the public good.
+At the beginning, both defect.
+Without additional motivation, the probability that one of the two will start contributing to the public good is very small, due to high risk and small yield.
+By contrast, if one of the two cooperates, the other conditional cooperator is likely to join in.
+Yet, it is very unlikely that a group of non-fighting individuals ($n \geq 2$) will act collectively, and even less likely in larger groups where the effect of shirking is less noticeable \cite{olson65}.

+This equilibrium at defection can be perturbed by the turmoil of confrontation, which we define as opponents' threats.
+Threats agitate members of the focal group, who produce the hormones norepinephrine and cortisol that linger on for a while.
+Alternatively, turmoil may signal opportunity, for example opponents who stumble or become isolated from their group.
+Due to turmoil, one or few individuals in the focal group may accidentally cooperate even when most others do not (yet).
+This accidental or spontaneous cooperation is caused by norepinephrine and the emotional responses to turmoil and is called ``trembling hands'' in game theory \cite{dion88}.
+Among conditional cooperators, a few trembling hands can influence proximate others and may initiate a cascade of cooperation, or a burst if the cascade proceeds rapidly.